joshmyersdean/DMD_Background_Modeling/README.md

 Foreground Modeling using DMD tutorial for the Paper [Compressed dynamic mode decomposition for background modeling](https://arxiv.org/abs/1512.04205) by Erichson et al.

 This supplements the presentation for APPM 5720: Data Driven Modeling.
-(Slides to come)
+[Slides](files/DMD-FGBG.pdf)

 ## Dataset
 We will be using the [SegTrackV2 dataset](https://web.engr.oregonstate.edu/~lif/SegTrack2/dataset.html) from Oregon State.
 This is a binary segmentation dataset with pixel-level annotations and will work well for this tutorial.
 While some videos only have few frames, there are categories with sufficiently many frames.